La-Sian/100-Days-Of-Code-/README.md

 Went through what I have been learning over the last few days, variables, objects, functions, arrays and tried applying the Freyman technique to test my knowledge.
 I also applied to a course in javascript and if accepted will spend an extra 2 hours a week looking at javascript.

+Day 8
+My day consisted of learning a new topic, The DOM and how it can manipulate html in web pages.
+I looked at accessing, selecting, changing(appending and removing) html web pages with the DOM using Javascript .

+Day 9

+Looked at using AI efficiently to help perform tasks more efficiently using chatgpt and github co-pilot and put this into practice making a more improved version of the game rock, paper, scissors.
+Also, I looked over more of the DOM, in terms of event listeners making web pages more dynamic.